atulloh/oddball/v2/build-guide.md

 ### 10. Switches

 Before soldering the switches in, cut component legs on the top of the PCB as flush as possible.
 This will give the switches room to sit flush on the PCB.
-Then solder your switches in; I often stard with the corners, then fill in the rest.
+Then solder your switches in; I often start with the corners, then fill in the rest.

 <figure>
   <img src="{{site.baseurl}}/assets/images/assembly-switches.jpg" alt="Switches"/>